 Public ownership protects the wetlands’ natural functions of conveying spring water to the gulf, cleansing surface water and providing flood protection, as well as buffering nearby residential communities from tropical storms.

-- 5.5 miles of bicycling on dirt lanes and paved road.
+- Approximately 5.5 miles of bicycling on paved and unpaved trails.

 - Florida law requires bicyclists under 16 to wear helmets.

-- Site 69 on west section of Great Florida Birding Trail.
+- Site located on west section of Great Florida Birding and Wildlife Trail.

 - Contact Florida Fish and Wildlife Conservation Commission (FWC) for more information.